JoySkipper/GBT_RFI_Analysis_Tool/docs/How_To_Run.md

   ```
 Where Intensity can be either a NaN or a float.

+Database_IP is the IP address of the location of your SQL database.
+You will need an SQL database created for this to run.
+Database_name is the name of that same SQL database.

-You will be prompted for the username and password of the user on the colossus machine that holds these tables.
+You will be prompted for the username and password of the user on the machine that holds the database of choice.
 It will then load the appropriate information into the tables.

 Once these are loaded, you'll need to export this database to a .txt file via phpMyAdmin before continuing.